WET-tool/glm-py/docs/development.md

 pip install mkdocs-material==9.1.8
 ```

-Build the docs (from the package rooot):
+Build the docs (from the package root):

 ```
 mkdocs serve